 Amanda is an American Marriage and Family Therapist.
-She has her bachelor’s degree from St. John’s College Annapolis and a Master’s Degree in Marriage and Family Therapy from Touro University in California.
-Amanda sees adolescents, families of adolescents, couples and adults.
-She specializes in attachment trauma such as abandonment, abuse and infidelity.
+She has her Bachelor’s degree from St. John’s College Annapolis and a Master’s Degree in Marriage and Family Therapy from Touro University in California.
+Amanda has experience working with adolescents, families of adolescents, couples and adults.
+She specializes in attachment trauma arising from events such as divorce, death, abandonment, abuse and infidelity.

-Amanda uses a combination approach of Attachment Focused Family Therapy, Emotionally Focused Therapy and Narrative Therapy.
-Attachment focused therapy focuses on the basic needs of human beings to be connect with others and be loved.
+Amanda uses Attachment theory as her primary lens through which to understand and heal her clients’ struggles.
+Attachment theory focuses on the basic needs of human beings to be connect with others and be loved.
 When those needs are met, individuals are able to more easily face the challenges of life.
-Depression, low self-esteem, anxiety, addiction and anger can often link back to an insecure attachment bond in important relationships.
+Depression, low self-esteem, anxiety and anger can often link back to an insecure attachment bond in important relationships.
 An attachment approach to therapy looks first and foremost at these bonds, finding ways to strengthen the connection and security in relationships.
 This added security increases resiliency in individuals and gives them the strength needed to encounter challenges without being overwhelmed or turning to unhealthy behaviors.

 With an attachment lens, Amanda approaches each client holistically, drawing upon various models of therapy, primarily: